kitao/pyxel/README.md

 <img src="docs/images/image_editor.gif">
 </a>

-Drag and drop an image file (PNG/GIF/JPEG) onto the Image Editor to load the image into the currently selected image bank.
+You can drag and drop an image file (PNG/GIF/JPEG) into the Image Editor to load the image into the currently selected image bank.

 **Tilemap Editor**